 2013 Hubert H. Humphrey Civil and Human Rights Award Dinner

-The 37th annual Hubert H. Humphrey Civil and Human Rights Award Dinner will be held on May 2, 2013, at the Washington Hilton in Washington, D.C.
+The 37th annual Hubert H. Humphrey Civil and Human Rights Award Dinner was held on May 2, 2013, at the Washington Hilton in Washington, D.C.

 The Humphrey Award, the social justice community's highest honor, is presented annually to outstanding individuals who best exemplify Senator Humphrey's "selfless and devoted service in the cause of equality" – an honor roll, which, over the years, has included President William Clinton; Representative John Lewis; Senator Patrick Leahy; Representative Connie Morella; Senator Tom Daschle; civil rights champion Dr. Dorothy Height; disability advocate Tammy Duckworth; director Steven Spielberg; actor and activist Danny Glover; FDIC Chairwoman Sheila Bair; and labor leader Dolores Huerta, among others.